lucidrains/isab-pytorch/README.md

 out, latents = attn(seq, mask = mask) # (1, 16384, 512), (1, 128, 512)
 ```

-Or you can not set the number of induced points, where you can pass in the induced points yourself (some global memory that propagates down the transformer, as an example)
+Or you can choose not to set the number of latents, and pass in the latents yourself (some persistent latent that propagates down the transformer, as an example)

-In recent literature, say Perceiver from Deepmind, it is simply named latents.
-We will simply call them latents, as "induced points" is a mouthful.

 ```python
 import torch